FI

 Makkaraperunat (Sausage and Potatoes)

-A simple and satisfying dish of fried sausages and potatoes, often enjoyed as a quick meal or street food.
+Simple and satisfying dish of fried sausages and potatoes, often enjoyed as a quick meal or street food.
+Classic Finnish comfort food.

 Hernekeitto (Pea Soup)